Climax Springs, Mo. – Climax Springs has produced a number of talented athletes, but only a select few have set school records.

 The 5'9" right-handed senior guard isn't an imposing figure by any means, but Coach Butterfield recalls last season's game against Thomas Jefferson, when Wallace drove up the middle against a guy nearly a foot taller for two points.

 "I believe it was the first play of the game," Butterfield recalled.
 "We threw Chase the outlet, and the 6'10" kid comes out to contest him, and Chase just runs right to him and shoots a floater right over him.
 You could see the air just come right out of them."

-Page 2 of 2 - And according to Coach Butterfield, that's the kind of athlete Wallace is.
+And according to Coach Butterfield, that's the kind of athlete Wallace is.